sroccaserra/renoise-8-bit-sample-loader/README.md

 ## How to use

-After installation, this tool adds a _8 bit sample loader > Load IFF or RAW file..._ menu entry to the _Tools_ menu.
+After installation, this tool adds a _Load IFF or RAW file..._ menu entry to the _Tools_ menu.

 Clicking on it opens a file browser.
 Selecting an IFF or RAW 8 bit signed mono file will load it in the current instrument's current sample.